Blaisorblade/dot-iris/00Artifact-README.md

 SSH into the virtual machine per standard instructions, as user `artifact`; the sources are in `~/dot-iris`, as a checkout of the branch `aec-artifact-cleanup`.

-We have already compiled them with `make html`, and saved the generated HTML as `golden-html`.
+We have already compiled the sources with `make html`, and saved the generated Coqdoc as `golden-html`.

 Compilation inside the VM of `dot-iris` itself (on one CPU) took ~15minutes.